 2.1 The Company (and thereby its group (the “Group)) is ultimately managed by the directors of the Company (the “Directors“), who (individually and as a group) are responsible for running the Company for the benefit of its shareholders in accordance with their fiduciary and statutory duties.

-2.2 The Board of Directors (the “Board“) currently comprises 6 Directors: three Non-Executive Directors (including the Chairman) and three Executive Directors (being the Chief Executive Officer (the “CEO“), the Chief Technology Officer (the “CTO“) and the Chief Financial Officer (the “CFO“).
+2.2 The Board of Directors (the “Board“) currently comprises five Directors: three Non-Executive Directors (including the Chairman) and two Executive Directors (being the Chief Executive Officer (the “CEO“) and the Chief Financial Officer (the “CFO“).
 The roles of the Chairman and the CEO are undertaken by separate individuals.

 2.3 The Board has two standing committees (the “Committees“): the Audit Committee and the Remuneration Committee.
-The Terms of Reference for each of the Committees are available on the Website.
+The Terms of Reference for each of the Committees are published in the latest Annual Report & Accounts.

 2.4 The Board does not have a formally-established nominations committee.
 All matters concerning the appointment and removal of Directors, and for Executive and Non-Executive Director succession planning are considered by the full Board (with any appointments subject to a shareholder vote at the next Annual General Meeting).

 3.1.1 lead the Board and ensure that all members are able to contribute to Board discussions and the wider running of the Group as appropriate;

 3.1.2 ensure that the Company acts in the best interests of shareholders and other stakeholders;

 3.1.4 ensures that the performance of individual directors, the board, and its committees are reviewed on a regular basis.